Pigeonhole principle: Subset sum

+Hashing

+Hashing in computer science is the process of mapping an arbitrarily large set of data n to m fixed-size values.
+This has applications in caching whereby large data sets can be stored by a reference to their representative values (their "hashes") in a "hash table" for fast recall.
+Typically, the number of unique objects in a data set n is larger than the number of available unique hash codes m, and the pigeonhole principle holds in this case that hashing those objects is no guarantee of uniqueness, since if you hashed all objects in the data set n, some objects must necessarily share the same hash code.

 Uses and applications

-The principle can be used to prove that any lossless compression algorithm, provided it makes some inputs smaller (as the name compression suggests), will also make some other inputs larger.
-Otherwise, the set of all input sequences up to a given length L could be mapped to the (much) smaller set of all sequences of length less than L without collisions (because the compression is lossless), a possibility which the pigeonhole principle excludes.
+The principle can be used to prove that any lossless compression algorithm, provided it makes some inputs smaller (as "compression" suggests), will also make some other inputs larger.
+Otherwise, the set of all input sequences up to a given length L could be mapped to the (much) smaller set of all sequences of length less than L without collisions (because the compression is lossless), a possibility that the pigeonhole principle excludes.